Your local home for world-class fertility care

 Egg freezing is a proven solution for individuals looking to preserve their fertility.
 Whether you have concerns over health issues, career or educational goals, relationship dynamics, or simply want to delay becoming a parent, Kentucky Fertility Institute can help you take control of your timeline and preserve your fertility for years to come.
 Contact us today to learn more or to schedule an appointment with one of our fertility specialists.

-Our boutique fertility clinic is conveniently located in northeast Louisville, Kentucky.
+Our boutique fertility clinic is located in northeast Louisville, Kentucky, convenient to Bardstown, Bowling Green, Lexington, Owensboro, Richmond, and Southern Indiana.